Jobs for Americans in Europe and How To Prepare a European CV

 Like in the United States, many Europeans use LinkedIn to look for positions in their local area.
 However, there are a few providers out there who are tailored to American expats.
 The best sites for finding a job in Europe include:

-Alternatively, you could be lucky enough to work for an international company and request a transfer to one of its European offices.
+Alternatively, if you already work for an international company, you can request a transfer to one of its European offices.

 If you’d rather move to Europe independently and aren’t sure what you’ll need to do to get jobs, keep reading.